w3f/General-Grants-Program/grants/speculative/RareLink.md

 Our team had great development experience in blockchain domain.

-1. Full blockchain project delivered from whitepaper to network launch: Solidity, Javascript, REST API;
+1. blockchain project delivered from whitepaper to network launch: Solidity, Javascript, REST API;
 2. Token bridge developed between Ethereum, POA network and Binance chain.
 3. Integration with Chainlink and Uniswap to create a decentralized exchange.